 The Natures Way Farm Stall (map) en route to Nature’s Valley is another great place to grab a bite or buy some locally made goodies and delicatessens.
 They’ve got a good selection of homemade jams, cheeses, and baked treats.
 Try the homemade gelato and buttermilk rusks!

 popular tours & activities near natures valley

 Natures Valley is really small.
 Apart from the permanent residents occupying an odd 50 or so houses, the area remains pretty underdeveloped.
 There is only one shop selling the basics and one restaurant here.
 Although both take credit and debit cards, you should know that there are no ATMs in Natures Valley.

 Therefore, if you’re planning on staying a bit longer, be sure to bring enough groceries along.
-You can grab all your favorite foods at Woolworths or Pick ‘n Pay at Market Square in Plett or across the road at the newly developed Checkers FX Plettenberg Bay Mall.
+Market Square in Plett has a Woolworths and Pick ‘n Pay, and across the road, there’s a Checkers at the Checkers FX Plettenberg Bay Mall.

 Thinking of extending your Cape Town itinerary?
 Here are some excellent add-ons to your South Africa travels.